fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

     The constructor initializes the `customerId` field using the `nextCustomerId` field.
-The `nextCustomerId` field is incremented by 1 after the `customerId` field is assigned a value.
+Notice that `nextCustomerId` is incremented by 1 before the `customerId` field is assigned a value.

     > [!NOTE]
     > The `this` keyword is used to refer to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.